 - Official Couple: After Tye gives up the superhero life, he and Asami are revealed to have begun a relationship; she even moves in with him and his mom.

 - Perpetual Frowner: About 99% of the time Tye wears a scowl on his face.

-- Power Incontinence: Once activates his power while dreaming.
+- Power Incontinence: He once activates his power while dreaming.
 It's mentioned in the beginning of "The Runaways" that he's the only one out of the four that can't use his power when he wants to.
 By the end, he's got considerably more control over it.

 - Role Reprisal: From Justice League Unlimited.